edgio-docs/edgio-docs/src/guides/v7/experimentation/iterative_migration_tutorial.md

 This tutorial demonstrates how to gradually roll out new features when migrating a website.
 This migration involves the following environments:

--   A source environment through which traffic will be routed.
+-   An entry environment through which traffic will be routed.
--   A target environment to which traffic for the current website will be routed.
+-   A destination environment to which traffic for the current website will be routed.
--   A target environment to which traffic for the new website will be routed.
+-   A destination environment to which traffic for the new website will be routed.

 ![Dedicated Routing Environment](/images/v7/experimentation-routing-dedicated-environment.png)

 Migrate a website by performing the following steps:

-1. Set up a target environment for the current website.
+1. Set up a destination environment for the current website.
-2. Set up a target environment for the new website.
+2. Set up a destination environment for the new website.
-3. Set up a source environment.
+3. Set up an entry environment.
-4. Create an origin configuration for each target environment.
+4. Create an origin configuration for each destination environment.
 4. Create an experiment.
 5. Adjust traffic splitting.
 6. Conclude the experiment